-To use pickapicon-mcp, you need to configure it as an MCP server.
-Add the following configuration to your MCP server settings:
+To configure the MCP server manually, add the following to your MCP server configuration:

 "mcpServers": {